lbelzile/experimental-F21/content/content/09-content.markdown

 ## In class

--   We will look at Experiment 3 of Stekelenburg et al. (2021) [download paper](https://doi.org/10.1177/09567976211007788)
+-   Experiment 3 of Stekelenburg et al. (2021) [\[download paper\]](https://doi.org/10.1177/09567976211007788)
--   We will talk about peer-reviewing of journal articles
+-   Talk about peer-reviewing of journal articles
+-   In-class discusssion about model assumptions: do they matter?

 ## References